Will-chartrand/WillC_Memex/docs/Thoughts/Public annotations from @bush132407932Pdf1945.md

 #### Relevant / important

 > [!quote|#a28ae5] Highlight
-> his has not been a scientist’s war; it has been a war in which all have had a part.
+> This has not been a scientist’s war; it has been a war in which all have had a part.
 >
 > [Page 1](zotero://open-pdf/library/items/YEA2QZ3P?page=1) [[2023-02-07#6:35 pm]]

 > [!quote|#a28ae5] Highlight
-> O f what lasting benefit has been man’s use o f science an d o f the new instruments which his research brought into existence?
+> Of what lasting benefit has been man’s use of science and of the new instruments which his research brought into existence?
 >
 > [Page 1](zotero://open-pdf/library/items/YEA2QZ3P?page=1) [[2023-02-07#6:36 pm]]